Terra Mater Art is a group of ten women artists and makers who are bothered about our environment:

 Paula Downing: ceramics

-Responding to this impending crisis we, as contemporary artists, have joined together to make a statement through our work and creative processes.
+Responding to this impending crisis we've joined together to make a statement through our work and creative processes.
 We set out to raise awareness and inspire others to act in positive ways to make a difference.
 Local communities throughout the world are experiencing severe social, cultural, economic, environmental, and climatic challenges.
 Many communities are responding in proactive ways to take advantage of opportunities and to minimise negative impacts.

 As individuals we can all make small changes at home or at work that can help to mitigate the effects of climate change such as sowing flower seeds for pollinators, planting trees, recycling at home or saving energy.
 Each small action a seed of hope to grow into genuine and lasting change.